lifunudt/M2SLAM/README.md

 ## 1. Prerequisites

+### 1.0 requirements
+  * ubuntu 14.04
+  * ROS indigo
+  * ORBSLAM2 1.0.0
+  * boost
+  * ODB 2.4.0 or later
+  * PostgreSQL 9.4 or later
+  * PostGIS 2.2 or later

 ### 1.1 ROS install

-Inatall ROS according to the instructions in [ROS wiki](http://wiki.ros.org/indigo/Installation).
+Inatall ROS indigo according to the instructions in [ROS wiki](http://wiki.ros.org/indigo/Installation).

 ### 1.2 ORBSLAM2 and its dependencies